Action of 9 February 1799 (South Africa)

-The action of 9 February 1799 was a minor naval engagement of the French Revolutionary Wars between a British Royal Navy frigate and a French privateer frigate fought 100 nmi west of the southeastern coast of what is now Natal in South Africa.
+The action of 9 February 1799 was a minor naval engagement of the East Indies theatre of the French Revolutionary Wars between a Royal Navy frigate and a French privateer frigate fought 100 nmi west of the southeastern coast of what is now Natal in South Africa.
 The 32-gun French frigate Prudente had since the start of the war been part of a squadron operating from Île de France (now Mauritius).
 This squadron had dispersed during 1798, with the ships sent on independent commerce raiding operations across the British trade routes in the Indian Ocean.
 Prudente had subsequently been seized in the autumn of that year by Anne Joseph Hippolyte de Maurès, Comte de Malartic, the Governor of Île de France, and sold to a private raiding company.

 In early 1799 Prudente was operating off South Africa, attacking British trade passing to or from the Cape Colony when the ship was discovered by British frigate HMS Daedalus under Captain Henry Lidgbird Ball.
 Prudente turned away and Ball gave chase, following the French ship closely.
 After five hours Daedalus caught Prudente and fired a raking broadside into the stern, disabling the French ship.
 For another hour the action continued at close range until Prudente was forced to surrender.